Quickstart

 The following describes the installation of the two main modules of PoWA:

-• powa-archivist with the PGDG packages (Red Hat/Rocky Linux, Debian/Ubuntu) or from the sources
+• powa-archivist (and all other supported extensions) using the PGDG packages (Red Hat/Rocky Linux, Debian/Ubuntu)

 • powa-web from the PGDG packages (Red Hat/CentOS/Rocky Linux, Debian/Ubuntu) or with python pip